 Researchers at Neurogene are seeking participants living with Charcot-Marie-Tooth disease (CMT) type 4J to participate in a natural history study.
 This study aims to better understand disease course so researchers will be able to determine clinically meaningful outcome measures for use in future clinical trials.
-This five-year study will consist of 10 visits every six months.
-Each visit . . .
+This five-year study will consist of 10 visits (one visit every six months). . . .

 On Mar.
 1, the Charcot-Marie-Tooth Association (CMTA) and the Muscular Dystrophy Association (MDA) announced that they have jointly awarded a research grant totaling $276,430 over three years to Kleopas Kleopa, M.D., professor and senior consulting neurologist at the Cyprus Institute of Neurology and Genetics, Cyprus School of Molecular Medicine, in Nicosia, Cyprus.
 Dr. Kleopa is . . .